 The castle was besieged during the Welsh uprising of 1294.
 King Richard II stayed there on his return from Ireland in 1399, until lured out by the Earl of Northumberland acting on behalf of his cousin and rival for the throne, Henry of Bolingbroke.
 Northumberland swore in the castle chapel to grant Richard safe passage but went back on his oath and imprisoned him at Flint.

 By the early seventeenth century the castle had fallen into such a state of disrepair that it was sold off in 1628 for a mere hundred pounds to Viscount Conway.
-During the period of the English Civil War, it was fortified and defended by the royalist Archbishop of York, but following a siege which lasted for three months, was taken by Cromwell's Roundheads.
+During the period of the English Civil War, it was fortified and defended by the royalist Archbishop of York, but following a siege that lasted for three months, was taken by Cromwell's Roundheads.

 The castle is now owned by CADW (The Welsh Historic Trust) Exhibits depicting life in the castle in the medieval period are regularly held.
 There is also a scale model of the castle and the town of Conwy on display in the chapel tower.